pjtunstall/spotify-scraper/README.md

 ### Mitigation of rate-limiting

-At present, the program has a 10s pause between blocks of coutries, and a 30s pause in case of error.
+At present, the program has a 10s pause between blocks of coutries, and a 30s pause in case of any error while scraping the data for a country.
 We could experiment with different delays between blocks.
-Instead of treating all errors the same, it could respond to HTTP 429 (too-many request) errors by waiting, and trying again after a delay.
+Instead of treating all errors the same, it could respond to HTTP 429 (too-many requests) errors by waiting, and trying again after a delay.